-O9.13 In an emergency situation (as defined in the regulations) where the specialist or the consultant physician is of the opinion that the service be rendered as quickly as possible and endorses the account, receipt or assignment form "Emergency referral", Medicare benefits are payable even though there is no written referral.
-This provision only applies to the initial attendance.
-For subsequent attendances to attract benefits at the referred rate a referral must be obtained from a medical practitioner or, in the case of a specialist ophthalmologist, a medical practitioner or an optometrist.
+Medicare benefits are payable even though there is no written referral in an emergency situation (as defined in the Health Insurance Regulations 1975).
+The specialist or the consultant physician should be of the opinion that the service must be rendered as quickly as possible and endorses the account, receipt or assignment form as an "Emergency referral".

+A referral must be obtained from a medical practitioner or, in the case of a specialist ophthalmologist, a medical practitioner or an optometrist if attendances subsequent to the emergency attendance are to attract Medicare benefits at the referred rate.

-O10.
-PROVISION FOR REVIEW AND INQUIRY
+O.10.
+PROVISION FOR REVIEW OF THE SCHEDULE